laixx214/Yufeng-s-Site/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Department of Applied Economics,
+- name: Department of Applied Economics
 - name: University of Minnesota

 # Short bio (displayed in user profile at end of posts)